cdupont/Trento-LoRa/README.md

 firefox http://192.168.8.71/
 ```
 This should display the Node-RED interface.
-Click on Menu/Import/Clipboard and paste the following network:
+Click on Menu/Import/Clipboard and paste the following network in this (file)[./LoRaTrento].